Searching for Antiquity

 The title of Seigneur was of itself evidence of the antiquity of the Hault-bois.
 They belonged to the old feudal noblesse de l'epee.
 They intermarried at least twice with the ducal house of Choiseul.
 The Hault-bois claimed descent from the family of the famous Godfrey de Bouillon.
 Godfrey was a recognized Christian name amongst them.
 A nephew of my mother's, my first cousin, bears it at this moment.
 They also kept, for many generations, some portions of a gold chain, said to have belonged to Godfrey de Bouillon himself; and two of my mother's sisters had each a finger-ring made out of these fragments.

-Some years ago, a nephew of mine was staying at a country house in northern France, when a niece of the lady of the house showed him an old M.S. report, presented to the King (Louis XIV., I think) by an ancestor of the lady, in which the Hault-bois family was declared to be noble et maintenance noble.
+Some years ago, a nephew of mine was staying at a country house in northern France, when a niece of the lady of the house showed him an old M.S. report, presented to the King (Louis XIV, I think) by an ancestor of the lady, in which the Hault-bois family was declared to be noble et maintenance noble.
 A commission had been ordered to inquire into the right of certain persons and families to be included amongst the noblesse.
 Many could not prove the right; but the Hault-bois were shown to have proved theirs.

 Like the oldest noble families of France in general, the Hault-bois had no family name, but were called after the estates on which they resided.
 The members of the family who migrated to England followed this custom and called themselves Dunscomb, which thus became their family name.
 They did not entirely lose connection with friends of their family in France till a comparatively recent date.
 My mother, who was for some time at school in Paris, which she left in June 1830, only a few days before the "Revolution of Three Days," was twice visited by the celebrated Lafayette, then an old man.
 She told me that after the revolution just mentioned, she frequently met refugee French nobles at her father's house in England.
-As I am recording some of her recollections, I may mention that she remembered having been taken to see Charles X. at dinner, it having been an old custom of the kings of France to dine occasionally in public."
+As I am recording some of her recollections, I may mention that she remembered having been taken to see Charles X at dinner, it having been an old custom of the kings of France to dine occasionally in public."

 There is another clue in the previously cited 1895 will of Cyprian's uncle Edward: "…One of Dr. Dunscomb's ancestors was taken prisoner during the crusades, and sent to Constantinople.
 As he was a marshal of France…."
 These two contemporaries both claim a French connection in the family history.

-Bridge and Ffolliott can be used together to focus the move of the family from France to England.
+Bridge and Ffolliott can be used together to focus the move of the family from France to England, if that is in deed true.
 Ffolliott states John Dunscombe (father of Christopher) was living (though not necessarily in England) in 1566.
 Bridge states they arrived "in the second half of the sixteenth century" and that they had arrived prior to 1585 (…"I have sometimes heard relations say that the family came to England on the revocation of the Edict of Nantes in 1685.
 This is a mistake, as it had been in England more than a hundred years").
 Christopher was married in England in 1581, placing the arrival, if Bridge's statements are accepted, at between 1550 and 1581.
 If we take Ffolliott to mean the elder John Dunscombe was living in England in 1566, we can narrow that time period to between 1550 and 1566.

 The Bermuda Years

 Whether from Britain or France, by about 1623 Thomas and Hannah Dunscombe and their sons Philip, Thomas, and Samuel had left London and settled in Pembroke Parish, Bermuda on the land Hannah's father, Thomas Jadwyn, left them in his will.
 Speculation is their eldest son, Jadwin, stayed in England.
-As noted earlier, Samuel signed an affidavit in 1705 mentioning his parents and siblings:
+Samuel signed an affidavit in 1705 mentioning his parents and siblings:

 "The affidavit of Samuel Dunscombe and Thomas Sears, both of Pembrok Tribe, and aged each of them seventy three years or thereabouts.
 These deponents being duly sworn upon the Holy Evangelists of Almighty God upon their oaths do say that they severally knew Hannah Jadwyn, one of the daughters of Thomas Jadwyn, formerly of London, cutler, deceased, who had issue Robert Jadwyn, who died without issue, the said Hannah Jadwyn, and Susannah Jadwyn, alias Sharrowe, who has also no issue living, that these deponents knew of or have heard that the said Hannah Jadwyn intermarried with Thomas Dunscombe, late of these islands, by whom she had issue Jadwyn, Philip, Thomas, John, the said deponent Samuel, Nehamiah, Susannah, and Hannah, that Jadwyn Dunscombe died without issue and that Philip Dunscombe had issue Thomas Dunscombe now living, who was born in these islands, never in England, that these deponents, as either of them ever heard, of these, all the rest of the children of the said Hannah, except the deponent Samuel Dunscombe, are dead, and no issue living.
 And that they had heard the last will and testament of the said Thomas Jadwyn, formerly cutler of London, read, which said will bears the date the 4th day of November, 1626, and that they verily believe the above-mentioned Hannah Jadwyn to be and always reputed to be the eldest daughter of the said Thomas Jadwyn, the testator, from whom the said Thomas Dunscombe now living survives aforesaid.
 And further these deponents say not.